danyshaanan/imagesnapjs/README.md

 # imagesnapjs
 ## An npm/nodejs wrapper for imagesnap
-[imagesnap](https://github.com/rharder/imagesnap) is a tool for capturing webcam photos from the command line, written by [Robert Harder](https://github.com/rharder).
+[imagesnap](https://github.com/rharder/imagesnap) is an OSX tool for capturing webcam photos from the command line, written by [Robert Harder](https://github.com/rharder).
 (Thanks!)

 imagesnapjs is first a wrapper, for making imagesnap installation as easy as `npm i -g imagesnapjs`,